AyanGairola/gameSense/README.md

 ## Project Overview: Development of an ML-powered system for real-time analysis of tennis matches.

 ### Player and Ball Tracking
-Implement real-time object detection and tracking algorithms for player and ball localization using computer vision, custom pretrained yolo models and roboflow datasets.
+Trained a yolov5 model on the dataset available at roboflow(https://universe.roboflow.com/jasiu-wachowiak-kqpcy/tennis-iu371).
+To make the ball tracking more robust we use interpolation for the points in which the ball has not been detected
+We estimate the player’s position based on historical data or fallback to a default position if necessary.
+This ensures that the system can still function even when positional data is incomplete for some frames.

  ### Court Detection and Event Analysis
- Used pretraied ResNet50 model for court detection , applied homography transformations for court boundary refinement and applied event detection techniques to detects in game events like ball hit and type of shots.
+ We use a pretrained resnet50 model available on the internet that returns the x,y postion of 14 keypoints across the court in a list, applied homography transformations for court boundary refinement and applied event detection techniques to detects in game events like ball hit and type of shots.

 ### Commentary Generation
 Integrate event-based dynamic generative ( Google Gemini) commentary engine that generates contextual insights based on in-game events.